Hunter: The Reckoning: Overview

-Hunter: The Reckoning is a horror tabletop role-playing game set in modern times, in which players take the roles of regular human characters who become aware of the existence of the supernatural, including vampires, werewolves, and ghosts, and fight back as monster hunters.
-In the game's first edition, this revelation comes from the voice of beings called Heralds or Messengers speaking to the character, imbuing them with insight and power; in Hunter: The Reckoning 5th Edition (H5), hunters do not become imbued.
+Hunter: The Reckoning is a horror tabletop role-playing game set in modern times, in which players take the roles of human characters who become aware of the existence of the supernatural, including vampires, werewolves, and ghosts, and fight back as monster hunters.
+In the game's first edition, this revelation comes from the voice of beings called Heralds or Messengers, who imbue the player characters with insight and power; in Hunter: The Reckoning 5th Edition (H5), hunters do not become imbued.
 The hunters are mostly unorganized and know little of the supernatural, and have to rely on each other as the world at large does not know about it: they often communicate and share information through the anonymous internet forum Hunter-Net, which is managed by a hunter known as Witness1.
 Because of their lack of knowledge, they typically have to study their targets before attacking if they want to survive the encounter.

 Players create hunter characters with a character sheet, assigning points to various attributes to determine what they are good at, and deciding which of several creeds they belong to: Avengers, Defenders, Hermits, Innocents, Judges, Martyrs, Redeemers, Visionaries, or Waywards.
 The choice of creed determines characters' philosophies, how they relate to the hunt, what their weaknesses are, and which powers they will learn.
 The hunters' powers are called edges, and are learned through paths, where the first power often is the most powerful; in the first edition, edges are supernatural, which is not necessarily the case in H5.
 Led by a storyteller, players role-play as these characters.
 The game uses the Storyteller System, where the outcomes of attempted actions are determined through the character's values in relevant attributes and through rolling dice pools.